Stephd91/FastAPI/README.md

 <hr>

-## What's next ?
+## Next steps
 For the next steps in this project, these functionnalities could be developed:
-*Implement user authentication with JWT tokens to allow users to create, edit, and review their own cards.
+* Implement user authentication with JWT tokens to allow users to create, edit, and review their own cards
-*Provide a fully automated pipeline to ingest data from external sources (ChatGPT, websites, ...)
+* Provide a fully automated pipeline to ingest data from external sources (ChatGPT, websites, ...)
+* Use a NoSQL Database instead of PostgreSQL in order to provide images or GIFs in the cards